 Eligibility criteria

-What is your Australian residency status?
+Australian residency status.
 You must be an Australian permanent resident or citizen.
 Further conditions may apply if you want to get a credit card as a permanent resident.

 Employment information.
-You'll need to provide details of your current employment circumstances, such as your role, salary and your employer's name and contact details.
+Provide details of your current employment circumstances, such as your role, salary and your employer's name and contact details.

 Other financial information.
 This includes any other form of income you receive, as well as assets such as savings or investments.
 You'll also need to provide details of any debts or existing credit card accounts, as well as ongoing expenses such as rent, bills and groceries.